steveycee/practice-app-react/README.md

 ## Notes 📗

-The original readme for create react app is available [here](https://github.com/facebook/create-react-app/blob/main/packages/cra-template/template/README.md) if you're curious about what the other scripts and dependencies do.
+The original readme for create react app is available [here](https://github.com/facebook/create-react-app/blob/main/packages/cra-template/template/README.md) if you're curious about what the other scripts and dependencies do then go take a look.